sharle21/In-Network-Care-Navigator/README.md

 Designing a clear and non-technical UI that feels comforting during a stressful health event.
 Ensuring privacy and security when handling sensitive health and insurance information.
 Balancing AI recommendations with real-world medical reliability.
+Biggest challenege was using the free gemini API and using up the rate limit, which meant it could not fetch the queries.

 ## Accomplishments that we're proud of
 Built a fully functional prototype that connects symptom input to real hospital and insurance data.